Blu682/Bhargavi_Podili_Thesis_Code_Repo/README.md

 ```python
 python deployment.py
 ```
-This executes a test input with 8 EEW features (`PGA`, `PGD`, `Fp`, `Tsig`, `Ia`, `CAV`, `vs30`, `dir`) and returns predicted outputs such as ground motion metrics.
+This executes a test input with 8 EEW features (`PGA`, `PGD`, `Fp`, `Tsig`, `Ia`, `CAV`, `vs30`, `dir`) corresponding to the 3s P-wave of the time history and returns the spectral accelratio of the entire ground motion time history.

 ### Chapter 7: Estimating Deterministic Seismic Source Parameters for Varied Tectonics, Fault Mechanisms and Regions
 This chapter focuses on building a consistent parameter dataset for deterministic seismic source modeling across regions, based on tectonic regime, faulting mechanism, and observed seismicity.

+**"Estimating Deterministic Seismic Source Parameters for Varied Tectonics, Fault Mechanisms and Regions"**
-**Under review, Geophysical Journal International**
+*Under review, Geophysical Journal International*

 **Folder contents:**
-- `DataBase_Meta.xlsx`: Metadata for curated earthquake database across Indian tectonic regimes
+- `DataBase_Meta.xlsx`: Metadata for curated source parameter database corresponding to the FFMs of SRCMOD
-- `Predictions/`: Contains model-generated source parameters and MATLAB scripts used for estimating source energy (SE) and slip
+- `Predictions/`: Contains model-generated data and MATLAB scripts used for estimating seismic regions (SE) and various source parameters
-- `Data2.mat`, `ModelF.mat`, `Total274.mat`: MATLAB data files used to generate predictions and validate fault-based regression outputs
+- `Data2.mat`, `ModelF.mat`, `Total274.mat`: MATLAB data files used to generate predictions and validate regression outputs

 **Code files:**
-- `FEtoSE.m`: Function to map fault entity IDs to source energy categories
+- `FEtoSE.m`: Function to obtain the seismic region numbers
-- `predictSP.m`: Core function for predicting source parameters using tectonic region, mechanism, and location
+- `predictSP.m`: Core function for predicting source parameters using tectonic region, mechanism, location, magnitude and depth
-- `SPest_example.m`: Demonstrates usage of `predictSP` for a range of magnitudes and fixed coordinates to plot Leff vs Mw
+- `SPest_example.m`: Demonstrates usage of `predictSP` for a range of magnitudes and coordinates

 **Usage note:**
 - `predictSP` requires at minimum Mw, Lat, Lon.
 - Optional parameters: `tectonics`, `fault mechanism`, `region`